 Students who have completed all required coursework for his or her degree or certificate but has not yet received the degree or certificate cannot receive further federal or state financial aid for that program.
-The Office of Financial receives a report from the SCS Registrar of all students who have fulfilled all degree requirements.
+The Office of Financial receives a report from the SPS Registrar of all students who have fulfilled all degree requirements.

 Students must be on track to complete their degree within their maximum time-frame in order to maintain their financial aid eligibility.

 Students who have questions about determining their personal maximum timeframe may contact the Office of Financial Aid.

 Evaluation of satisfactory academic progress is made at the end each academic year (summer quarter) by the Office of Financial Aid once grades are published in the university system.
 This review is completed through a manual review of grades received, courses attempted, pace toward graduation and GPA.

 Students who do not meet the terms of Satisfactory Academic Progress will be subject to a SAP Suspension, during which the student will not be eligible for federal financial aid.
 In order to reinstate federal financial aid eligibility after a SAP suspension, students must meet the following criteria for reinstatement:

 Complete 100% of the courses you enroll in for your suspension term with a grade of “C-“ or higher.
 Grades of F, X, Y, N, W, and V will not be considered sufficient for meeting Satisfactory Academic Progress.
 Receiving these grades will disqualify you from receiving financial aid in the following quarters.

 You must complete at least two classes according to the criteria above.
 Therefore, if you only enroll in one class for your first term after a SAP suspension, you must complete that course with a grade of C- or higher and then complete 100% of all courses for which you enroll in the subsequent term before your aid can be reinstated.